ishanyatripathi/S.W.I.P.E/README.md

-Swipe-File-Transfer is a Python-based application that allows users to send files over a network using hand swipe gestures detected via a webcam.
-It leverages OpenCV, MediaPipe, and Socket Programming to track hand movement and initiate file transfer automatically.
+Swipe-File-Transfer is a Python-based application that enables users to send files over a network using hand swipe gestures detected via a webcam or through an HTTP file server.
+It leverages OpenCV, MediaPipe, and Socket Programming for gesture-based transfer and also provides an HTTP-based file-sharing option.

 🔹 Features

-✅ Detects hand swipe gestures using a webcam
+✅ Detects hand swipe gestures using a webcam for file transfer

 ✅ Sends files to a predefined IP over a network

+✅ Hosts a local HTTP server for easy file downloads

 ✅ Real-time tracking with OpenCV and MediaPipe

+✅ Dynamic IP detection for HTTP file sharing

 🔹 Technologies Used